WhiteAlejandro/BluBubb/README.md

 - **Bluetooth Messaging**: Connect two nearby devices to send and receive short messages.
 - **Distance Estimation**: Display an approximate distance between users based on Bluetooth signal strength (RSSI).
 - **Persistent Connection**: Maintain an ongoing Bluetooth connection for real-time chatting and tracking as long as Bluetooth remains active.
+- **Device Discoverability**: Devices advertise and browse for nearby peers to establish communication.
+- **Username Customization**: Users can input their preferred username, which will be displayed during the connection process.

 ## Use Case Example
 At a crowded outdoor festival, two friends split up to explore.
 Both open BluBubb and connect their phones via Bluetooth.
 They send messages back and forth without using data.
 Later, when one friend gets lost, they use the app’s distance feature to estimate how far the other is and begin walking in the right direction, watching the distance decrease until they reunite.